snotskie/ttrpg/site/src/index.md

 **⚡ Hurry:** Escaping danger, reacting by instinct, surges of adrenaline

 When you begin the game, all of your Basic Stats are equal, each using a $d4$ for their Basic Stat Checks.

+!!! compat "Session Shop: Basic Stats"
     At the end of a session, you may:

     - spend $2$ unspent Blessings to upgrade a single Basic Stat's die from a $d4$ to a $d6$
     - spend $3$ unspent Blessings to upgrade a single Basic Stat's die from a $d6$ to a $d8$
     - spend $4$ unspent Blessings to upgrade a single Basic Stat's die from a $d8$ to a $d10$

     For the Basic Stat you ranked the highest, upgrading its die costs 1 fewer Blessing each time.
 However, for the Basic Stat you ranked the lowest, upgrading its die costs $1$ additional Blessing each time

 ## Lifestyle and History